Antinuclear antibody panelANA; ANA panel; ANA reflexive panel; SLE - ANA; Systemic lupus erythematosus - ANA

 The ANA can be positive in relatives of people with SLE who do not have SLE themselves.

 There is a very low chance of developing SLE at some time later in life if the only finding is a low titer of ANA.

-Alberto von Muhlen C, Fritzler MJ, Chan EKL.
-Clinical and laboratory evaluation of systemic rheumatic diseases.
+von Mühlen AC, Chan EKL, Ceribelli A, Fritzler MJ.
+Clinical and laboratory evaluation of systemic autoimmune rheumatic diseases.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
-23rd ed.
-St Louis, MO: Elsevier; 2017:chap 52.
+24th ed.
+Philadelphia, PA: Elsevier; 2022:chap 53.

 Review Date: 1/31/2021